 where eta is the learning rate, and partial derivative is the gradient.

-For the training process, this is good.
+This is good for the training process.
 Early in the training, the learning rate is set to be large in order to reach a set of weights that are good enough.
 Over time, these weights are fine-tuned to reach higher accuracy by leveraging a small learning rate.

 Analysis dataset and experiment config in Neptune